derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Family Tree Creator** - Create a class called Person which will have a name, when they were born and when (and if) they died.
+**10) Family Tree Creator** - Create a class called Person which will have a name, when they were born and when (and if) they died.
 Allow the user to create these Person classes and put them into a family tree structure.
 Print out the tree to the screen.
   - [ ] Go
   - [ ] Java
   - [ ] Rust